MaddyGuthridge/portfolio-data/projects/ensemble-forum/README.md

 are:

 * Question queues, which allow tutors to delegate questions for others to answer.
 * User-friendly moderation tools, allowing students to report posts and comments, and allowing staff to remove or hide them.
-* An advanced permission system, where admins can defined custom roles, giving different forum members precise permissions to suit their needs.
+* An advanced permission system, where admins can define custom roles, giving different forum members precise permissions to suit their needs.
 * A customisable authentication system, capable of integrating with UNSW's auth servers.
 This boosted security, as it allowed our database to have zero knowledge of user passwords.

 As well as the advanced and unique features we implemented, I am also extremely proud of some of the development prowess we demonstrated in the project.

 * Our backend had 99% code coverage, due to an exceptionally thorough suite of unit tests.
 * Our entire project was type-safe, from the database to the UI.
 We used TypeScript on the front-end and typed Python on the backend, as well as a type-safe ORM (Piccolo) to access the database.
 * Our API includes automatically-generated documentation, which increased developer productivity, as the API's usage and specification was clearly shown.